 The virus that causes COVID-19 is thought to spread mainly from person to person, mainly through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Spread is more likely when people are in close contact with one another (within about 6 feet).

 SARS-CoV-2 is generally transmitted person-to-person mainly through respiratory droplets produced by an infected person.
-And while viral transmission can occur from contaminated surfaces, the majority of transmissions are tied to close contact to an infected person.
+And while viral transmission can occur from contaminated surfaces, the majority of transmissions are tied to close contact with an infected person.
 Maintaining 6 or more feet from others and taking precautions not to expose your mouth or nose to the virus significantly reduces the chance of infection.
 The CDC defines exposure to the COVID-19 infected person as closer than 6 feet for more than 15 minutes.

 Why should I wear a Face Mask?